-Melinda Yeomans, Ph.D. is the Associate Director of the University Honors Program at Southern Illinois University, as well as the Distinguished University Honors Teaching Fellow for 2016-2017 and the recent recipient of the SIU Campus Mentor Award for 2018.
-As an interdisciplinary humanities scholar, her work on global citizenry, teaching excellence, and intercultural communication are the foundation of her courses and scholarship.
+Melinda Yeomans, Ph.D., Associate Director, University Honors Program, is the receipient of SIUC's Distinguished University Honors Teaching Fellow for 2016-2017 and the Campus Mentor Award for 2018.
+Her educational background in interdisciplinary humanities and interest in global citizenship, teaching excellence, and intercultural communication are the foundations of her mentoring in the Honors Program.
 Currently she serves as Education Chair for the United Nations Association of Carbondale, and as the SIU Fulbright Program Advisor.
 She has been invited to speak locally and nationally on topics of teaching excellence, inclusion, culturally responsive teaching, and progressive education.
-With 15+ years of university teaching experience, she has developed and taught courses for the University Honors Program, Communication Studies, the College of Education, the Department of English, The Center for Teaching Excellence, and Women, Gender, & Sexuality Studies.
-As Associate Director of the University Honors Program, she has helped expand the programs offerings and serves in many roles including faculty development, assessment, outreach, and UHP leadership development.
-She currently organizes the UHP Distinguished Speaker Series and has served as Provost Assessment Fellow.
-She is the advisor of three Registered Student Organizations including the United Nations Association RSO.
-Most recently, she has developed and led a course for the UHP Global Seminar series entitled "Global Citizenry & the New Cuba" (as reported by KFVS-12) which will take place again this May 2018.
+She has developed and taught courses for the University Honors Program, Communication Studies, the College of Education, the Department of English, The Center for Teaching Excellence, and Women, Gender, & Sexuality Studies.
+As Associate Director of the University Honors Program, she serves in many roles, including assessment, outreach, and UHP leadership development.
+She has served as Provost Assessment Fellow and is the advisor of three Registered Student Organizations including the United Nations Association RSO, For Kids' Sake, and the Honors Assembly.
+She has developed and led a course for the UHP Global Seminar series entitled "Global Citizenry & the New Cuba" (as reported by KFVS-12).